Legalvision

 • reporting the news.

-For instance, a journalist scraping original data sets to report potential price-gouging among airlines could potentially rely on the exception to report the news.
+For instance, a journalist scraping original data sets to report potential price-gouging among airlines could potentially rely on the exception for reporting the news.
 However, if you are scraping data for business purposes, the fair dealing exceptions may not apply.

 What if a Website Explicitly Bans Screen Scraping?

-Even if screen scraping is not always illegal under Australian copyright law, website owners can establish contracts that prohibit data scraping through their website's terms of use.
+Even if screen scraping is not always illegal under Australian copyright law, website owners can use their terms of use to prohibit data scraping.
 These terms of use often appear as website pop-ups.
 The pop-ups typically state that by continuing to use the website, you accept the terms of use.

 These terms can explicitly forbid: